Average DUPR Rating by Age: When Do Pickleball Players Peak?

 The Incredibly Gradual Decline

-From the combined peak around age 22 (3.369) to age 80 (3.105), the average DUPR drops by just 0.264 points.
-That's a decline of less than 0.005 DUPR points per year — barely perceptible on a year-to-year basis.
+From the combined peak around age 22 (3.369) to age 80 (3.105), the mean DUPR change is only -0.264 points.
+That’s a decline of less than 0.005 DUPR points per year — almost too small to track on a yearly basis.

 To put this in perspective: